Chartered Property Casualty Underwriter

 Chartered Property Casualty Underwriter (CPCU) is a professional designation in property-casualty insurance and risk management, administered by The Institutes (AKA American Institute for Chartered Property Casualty Underwriters).
-Achieving the designation requires completion of eight courses covering topics such as risk management, insurance operations, business law, finance and accounting, property insurance, and liability insurance.
-Held by fewer than 65,000 people (less than 4% of the insurance industry), the CPCU designation is the most distinguished designation offered by The Institutes for underwriters and risk management in the insurance industry.
+Achieving the designation requires completion of eight courses covering topics such as risk management,insurance operations, business law, finance and accounting, property insurance, and liability insurance.
+Held by over 90,000 professionals, the CPCU designation is the most distinguished designation offered by The Institutes for underwriters and risk management in the insurance industry.

 A designee must pass an exam on each topic and can choose between a personal insurance and a commercial insurance concentration, which includes one elective of their choosing, as well as one ethics course.
 These exams are standardized, two hour multiple choice, objective-type exams.
 The exams are known for their difficulty.

 CPCU designation holders are also bound by a Professional Code of Ethics, and must satisfy educational and experience requirements.
 Designation holders have formed a professional society, the Chartered Property Casualty Underwriter (CPCU) Society.
 In addition to annual national meetings which serve as a conferment ceremony, the society has over 150 local chapters throughout the country.